AdityaKrishnaProjects/Python_Documentation_Exploration/General_Notes.md

 test_String = "blobalob"

-# This string is 8 characters long, so the list should have entried indexed from 0 to 7
+# This string is 8 characters long, so the list should have entries indexed from 0 to 7
-# We then can think about splcing the string as having the left of the first 'b' be index 0
+# We then can think about splicing the string as having the left of the first 'b' be index 0
 # and the right of the last 'b' be index 8.
 The heuristic for splicing is that the final
-# piece of the index is always omitted, whereas the first element of the heursitic is always included
+# piece of the index is always omitted, whereas the first element of the index is always included
 # So even though the list's final index is 7, for splicing we will use 8 as the final index to get
 # the end of the string.